Thai Massage is known for its work on energy lines, called Sen lines in Thailand, and for its many stretches that often resemble yoga moves.

 Sen line work is not about finding a specific point on an anatomical chart, pressing it, and expecting something magical to happen.

 Energy line work in Thai Massage is more of an art than a science.
-It requires a refined sense of touch, a well-developed intuition along with the theoretical knowledge base.
+It requires a refined sense of touch, a well-developed intuition along with a theoretical knowledge base.

 The reason why the lines are not easy to locate is that they are not actually physical lines.
 In addition, energy lines can move.
 They are not frozen in fixed locations.